estorms/bangazon-task-tracker/README.md

 `Add-Migration [-Name]`
 `Update-Database`

 Then, run the app.
-Open your browser of choice and serve the app from URL `localhost://5000/UserTask`.
+Open your browser of choice and serve the app from URL `localhost://5000/UserTask`; this returns all user tasks.
+To filter tasks by status, query `UserTask/ByStatus/{id}`